leiradel/luamods/access/README.md

     // Oops.
     if (load_res != LUA_OK) {
-        return lua_error(L);
+        return load_res;
     }

-    // The function in the Lua code above is on the top of the stack. lua_call(L, 0, 1);
+    // Run the chunk and leave the function that it returns at the top of the

-    // Create and push the table with the module functions. luaL_newlib(L, functions);
+    // stack.
+    lua_call(L, 0, 1);

+    // Move the function to below the object. lua_insert(L, -2);

-    // Run the Lua code to make the module table constant if access exists. lua_call(L, 1, 1);
+    // Run the Lua code to make the module table constant. lua_call(L, 1, 1);

-    // Return the module.
+    // All is good.
-    return 1;
+    return LUA_OK;
 }
 ```